Danappelxx/SwiftMongoDB/README.md

 Migrate to Swift 2 error handling model

 ### 0.1.0
-Add documentation, clean up a lot of code, add examples for schemas using inheritence, protocols, and protocol extensions.
+Add documentation, clean up a lot of code, add examples for schemas using inheritance, protocols, and protocol extensions.

 ## 0.0
 ### 0.0.9